soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/index-data-people-of-interest.md

 description: ""
 ---

-# Advanced indexing of custodian data
+# Advanced indexing of data for an investigation

 When a custodian is added to an Advanced eDiscovery (Preview) case, any content in Office 365 that was deemed as partially indexed is re-processed to make it fully searchable.
 This process is called *Advanced indexing*.
 Content can be partially indexed for a number of reasons including the existence of images, unsupported file types or when indexing file size limits are encountered.